paullepoulpe/master-thesis/src/05_Delite.md

 To simplify the development of DSLs, Delite provides a large collection of reusable operations (ops).
 Those operations include, among other things, the Delite `MultiLoop` Language (DMLL) we presented in a previous section.
 This allows new ops to be created that use the core DMLL generators and are thus automatically supported by the compilation pipeline.

 ### `DeliteLoopElem`s
 To encode their ops, Delite defines a set of basic IR nodes (`DeliteOpsIR`) called `Elems` that are used as loop bodies.
 An `Elem` defines the semantics of the loop.
 It encodes the output type of the loop: `DeliteCollectElem` will produce a collection of values, whereas `DeliteReduceElem` will produce a single value.
-It also contrains the kind of operations allowed inside the loop: an instance of `DeliteForeachElem` can cause arbitrary side effects whereas the effects caused by a `DeliteReduceElem` are limited to modifying its accumulator.
+It also constrains the kind of operations allowed inside the loop: an instance of `DeliteForeachElem` can cause arbitrary side effects whereas the effects caused by a `DeliteReduceElem` are limited to modifying its accumulator.

 All of the DMLL generators are encoded using `Elems`.
 Other kind of operations are supported too.
 However, the support for fusion is limited for those operations.
-We can easily recognize our four DMLL generators in the inheritence hierarchy below[^1delite].
+We can easily recognize our four DMLL generators in the inheritance hierarchy below[^1delite].

 ![Delite `Elem`s Hierarchy](https://www.dotty.ch/g/png?
   digraph G {